 Sri Lanka is a tropical island off the coast of India.
 It may be small, but the island has a lot to offer visitors.
 You’ll find pristine beaches, incredible wildlife, and rich history.

 Each year, we have several voyages calling on some of the most fascinating places in India and Sri Lanka.
 They’re often called “The Spice Route” voyages, as an homage to the popular trade route of centuries past.
-These itineraries are perfect for back-to-back voyages, so that you can truly experience Destination Immersion in this incredible region.
+These itineraries are perfect for back-to-back voyages, so that you can have true Destination Immersion® experiences in this incredible region.

 - The Spice Route, April 15 to May 1, 2016